MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 ## <span id="controlsoftwareonly"></span>Control access to software only drivers

-**Security checklist item \#2:** *If a software only driver is going to be created addtional access control must be implemented.*
+**Security checklist item \#2:** *If a software only driver is going to be created additional access control must be implemented.*

 Software only kernel drivers may not use PnP to become associated with specific hardware IDs and may be able to run on any PC.
 Such a driver could be used for purposes that they were not originally intended, creating an attack vector.

 Because software only kernel drivers contain additional risk, they must be limited to run on specific hardware.
 For example, by use of a unique plug-and-play ID to enable creation of a PnP driver, or by checking the SMBIOS table for the presence of specific hardware.

-Code signed by a trusted SPC (Sofware Publishers Certificate) or WHQL (Windows Hardware Quality Labs) signature must not facilitate bypass of Windows code integrity and security technologies.
+Code signed by a trusted SPC (Software Publishers Certificate) or WHQL (Windows Hardware Quality Labs) signature must not facilitate bypass of Windows code integrity and security technologies.
 Before code is signed by a trusted SPC or WHQL signature, first ensure it complies with guidance from both [Device.DevFund.Reliability.BasicSecurity](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/1703/device-devfund#device.devfund.reliability) and [Creating Reliable Kernel-Mode Drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/creating-reliable-kernel-mode-drivers).
 In addition the code must not contain any dangerous behaviors, described below.
 For more information about driver signing, see [Release driver signing](#releasedriversigning), later in this topic.

 **Examples of dangerous behavior include**
 - Providing the ability to map arbitrary kernel, physical, or device memory to user mode
-- Providing the ability to read or write arbitrary kernel, physical or device memory, including Port I/O (inp, outp).
+- Providing the ability to read or write arbitrary kernel, physical or device memory, including Port I/O (input, output).
 - Providing access to storage that bypasses Windows access control
 - Providing the ability to modify hardware or firmware the driver was not designed to manage.